ntudsp/amss-insitu-replication/README.md

 # Replication Code for “AI-augmented urban soundscapes: In-situ assessment of soundscape quality and restorativeness”

-The GitHub repository contains the code to replicate the analysis, figures and tables for the paper titled: ““.
+The GitHub repository contains the code to replicate the analysis, figures and tables for the paper titled: “AI-augmented urban
+soundscapes: In-situ assessment of soundscape quality and restorativeness”.

 The data that support the findings of this study are openly available in NTU research
-data repository DR-NTU (Data) at .
+data repository DR-NTU (Data) at <https://doi.org/10.21979/N9/NEH5TR>.

 The subheadings in this repository follows the headings in the paper (after the [Data Loading](#data-loading) section) for consistency.